tlabs-xyz/tbtc-crosschain-relayer/memory_bank/progress.md

 - **Selected `BTCDepositorWormhole.sol` as the L1 contract.**
 - Created detailed summary and sequence diagrams for VAA message passing (Revised for event-driven relayer VAA fetch/submit)
 - Identified key configuration points and implementation needs (Updated for new L1 contract and flow)
-- Updated Memory Bank files (`sequenceDiagram.md`, `techContext.md`, `tasks.md`, `activeContext.md`, `progress.md`)
+- Updated Memory Bank files

-## In Progress
-- Reviewing Sui Gateway contract implementation (`Gateway.redeem_tokens` function and payload parsing)
+- **Verified Gateway contract on Sui has the necessary `redeem_tokens` functionality**
-- Preparing detailed implementation plan for SuiChainHandler (including VAA submission logic)
+- **Implemented SuiChainHandler with complete VAA submission functionality**
+- **Implemented ETHVAASuiRelayer to listen for token bridge events and fetch/relay VAAs**
+- **Created configuration templates and entry point script**
+- **Added environment variables support with dotenv for improved security**

+## Implementation Details

+### Key Components Implemented
+1. **SuiChainHandler.ts**
+   - Handles deposit event monitoring on Sui
+   - Provides VAA submission functionality with retry mechanism
+   - Handles Sui transaction building and signing

+2. **ETHVAASuiRelayer.ts**
+   - Listens for `TokensTransferredWithPayload` events on Ethereum
+   - Fetches VAAs from the Guardian API
+   - Submits VAAs to Sui using SuiChainHandler
+   - Includes retry mechanism with exponential backoff

+3. **Configuration**
+   - Created `config.example.json` with all necessary config parameters
+   - Includes chain configs for both Ethereum and Sui
+   - Includes Wormhole Token Bridge configuration

+4. **Entry Point**
+   - Created `vaa-relayer.ts` script to initialize and run the relayer
+   - Handles configuration loading and validation
+   - Implements proper shutdown hooks

 ## Next Steps
-- Check existing `Gateway.redeem_tokens` function implementation and payload handling.
-- Verify configuration points in deployed contracts (especially `trusted_emitter` on Sui).
-- **Start implementing `SuiChainHandler` components:**
+- Configure and deploy in a test environment
-    - Event listener for `DepositInitialized`.
+- Implement automated tests for the relayer components
-    - VAA submission logic (`receiveWormholeMessages` call).
-- **Start implementing Relayer L1 components:**
-    - Listener for `TokensTransferredWithPayload`.
+- Add monitoring and alerting for production deployment

-    - VAA fetching logic (Guardian API polling).
+## Pending Issues
+- Finalize the wrapped token type for the `receiveWormholeMessages` call
-- Set up local testing environment.
+- Set up production-grade persistence for the VAA tracking
+- Add detailed metrics and logging for production use

 ## Blockers
-- Need to verify current Gateway implementation status and payload parsing.
-- Need confirmation on `trusted_emitter` configuration approach/status on Sui.
-- Need Wormhole Guardian API endpoint details.

-## Timeline Updates
-- Planning phase: Complete
-- Implementation phase: Ready to Start
-- Testing phase: Not started
-- Deployment phase: Not started
+- None currently